-Requires MDOC to establish an online career high school education pilot program to serve up to 400 prisoners through a regionally accredited public or private school district that offers career-based online high school diplomas; requires school district chosen for pilot program to be paid a specified amount per prisoner per course successfully completed; authorizes MDOC to use federal funds to expand the program beyond 400 prisoners; requires MDOC to report on progress of prisoners in the program.
+Requires MDOC to establish an online career high school education pilot program to serve up to 400 prisoners through a regionally accredited public or private school district that offers career-based online high school diplomas; requires the school district chosen for the pilot program to be paid a specified amount per prisoner per course successfully completed; authorizes MDOC to use federal funds to expand the program beyond 400 prisoners; requires MDOC to report on progress of prisoners in the program.
+Executive deletes.
+House deletes.

 Sec.
-913.(2) Enrollment in and Completion of Various Programming - DELETED
+913.(2) Enrollment in and Completion of Various Programming - RETAINED

 Expresses legislative intent that prisoners who are required to complete sex offender, assaultive offender, violent offender, and Thinking for Change programming as a condition of parole be transferred to facilities where programming is available.
+Executive deletes.
+House retains.